sh98/CoWFC/README.md

 # How to Build
 First, you will need to be running on Ubuntu.
 Otherwise the [setup script](https://github.com/kyle95wm/cowfc_installer) will not run.
 Please run the following comments below to get started:

-`mkdir /var/www && cd /var/www && wget https://raw.githubusercontent.com/kyle95wm/cowfc_installer/master/cowfc.sh && chmod +x cowfc.sh && ./cowfc.sh`
+`mkdir /var/www && cd /var/www && wget https://raw.githubusercontent.com/kyle95wm/cowfc_installer/master/cowfc.sh && chmod +x cowfc.sh && ./cowfc.sh`#Help- Once you've ran cowfc.sh, go through a couple of things then press enter when asked to.
+Your machine should now restart.
+Once your machine has open the terminal.
+Run, `sudo bash` and then run, `cd /var/www` and then run ./cowfc.sh.
+Then, run through the script.# Features
-# Features
 - Stats page shows who is online by game/country
 - Admin panel to manage bans, whitelists, and more